collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Write Permission is an important concept in GitHub collaboration.
 A person can have write permission to a repo.

 We are not talking about "write" permission in the context of English.
-When someone has write permission to a repo, it means they can make changes directly inside of the repo.
+When a user has write permission to a repo, it means they can make changes directly inside of the repo.

 When you create a user account, you are the owner, so you have write permission to all of your repos.